KosBelozyorov/tikit/README.md

 ## Commands

 - "npm run test" - this command will start all tests
-- "npx playwright show-report my-report" - will serv and open "Playwright Test Report"
+- "npm run my-report" - will serv and open "Playwright Test Report"
 - "npm run report" - will generate, serv an open Allure Test Report

 ## Tips